Joe Gubbins

-Joseph Matthew Gubbins (born 3 August 2001) is an English professional footballer who plays as a center back for club Southend United.
+Joseph Matthew Gubbins (born 3 August 2001) is an English professional footballer who plays as a center back for club Yeovil Town.

 Career

 Queens Park Rangers

-Gubbins made his professional debut with Queens Park Rangers in a 5-1 FA Cup win over Swansea City on 5 January 2020.
+Gubbins made his professional debut with Queens Park Rangers in a 5–1 FA Cup win over Swansea City on 5 January 2020.

 On 6 October 2020, Gubbins joined National League South side Oxford City on a one month loan deal.

 On 27 November 2021, Gubbins joined National League side Aldershot Town on a one-month loan deal.

 On 24 March 2022, Gubbins joined National League side Southend United on loan for the remainder of the 2021–22 season.

 On 25 August 2023, Gubbins joined League Two side Accrington Stanley on loan for the 2023–24 season.

 On 22 May 2024, QPR announced he would leave in the summer when his contract expired.

 Southend United

 On 8 July 2024, Gubbins returned to National League side Southend United, signing a two-year deal.